bitterjug/elm-wpc/readme.markdown

      additional previous entries will account for and then ask to scroll to that amount.

+- [ ] Now we have a bug where its fetching the same next batch more than once.
+Is there atomicity in scroll events?
+I should be able to set
+- [ ] Do the same for Fetch Later as we have done for Fetch Earlier and make upward scrolling work.

   [ ] Interestingly the variable column version of this is going to create some interesting maths for this because sometimes the number of cards arriving will not be equivalent to a whole number of additional rows.